Jooones/release-deploy-calendar/README.md

 ## prerequisites
 - install java
 - install node
+- install docker

-## build and run
+## build and run the app
-Note: This will be improved but for now..
+Use this when:
+- you want to run the app for the first time
+- you want to run the app with changed code

+`./gradlew buildAndRunDocker`

+## run the app
+`./gradlew runDocker`

+## stop the app
-`./gradlew runApp`
+`./gradlew removeDocker`